joefraley/resume/README.md

 #### Software Engineer |  [Idealist.org](http://www.idealist.org) (February 2016 - August 2016)
 + Rebuilt platform into an isomorphic, single-page web application using `React` and `Node`.
 It started as a `Python` backend and a `Backbone`, `vanilla JS`, `jQuery` view layer.
 + Improved page load times by 5 seconds through major retooling of legacy build-process.
 From custom `Makefile`s, `bash` scripts and `Browserify` to `Webpack`.
-+ Fixed bugs and built pages and features for a fully responsive site optimized for performance.
++ Fixed bugs and built new pages and features for a fully responsive, highly  optimized web site.
 + Collaborated in small teams and across teams using Agile methods and Kanban workflow.
 + Extensive pair-programming and code review.
 + Practiced TDD using test libraries like `Mocha` and `Jest`.